AnyChart/docs.anychart.com/Common_Settings/Exports.md

 anychart.exports.filename('custom_name');
 ```

-After you do so, all files, images, pdf and data, will be saved under this name, unless you override it when calling specific methods as shown below.
+After you do so, all files, images, pdf and data, will be saved under this name, unless you override it when calling specific methods or for the specific chart.

 ## Image

-AnyChart js charting library allows to save charts in 3 different image formats: SVG, PNG and JPG, using {api:anychart.core.Chart#saveAsSvg}saveAsSvg(){api}, {api:anychart.core.Chart#saveAsPng}saveAsPng(){api} and {api:anychart.core.Chart#saveAsJpg}saveAsJpg(){api} methods.
+AnyChart js charting library allows to save charts in 3 different image formats: SVG, PNG and JPG:

-Each method has common parameter: filename, and special parameters depending on format.
+- {api:anychart.core.Chart#saveAsSvg}saveAsSvg(){api},
+- {api:anychart.core.Chart#saveAsPng}saveAsPng(){api},
+- {api:anychart.core.Chart#saveAsJpg}saveAsJpg(){api}.

 ### SVG

 {api:anychart.core.Chart#saveAsSvg}saveAsSvg(){api} can be launched in two modes, one with width and height passed:

 ```
-saveAsSvg({width: 360, height: 500, filename: 'custom_name'})
+saveAsSvg({"width": 360, "height": 500, "filename": 'My Chart SVG'})
 ```

 And another one with paper size and page orientation set:

 ```
-saveAsSvg({paperSize: "A4", "landscape": false, "filename": "custom_name"});
+saveAsSvg({"paperSize": "A4", "landscape": false, "filename": "My Chart SVG"});
 ```

 ### PNG